-We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the code of conduct and whistle blower procedures.
+We evaluated the design and relevant aspects of the system of internal control and in particular the fraud risk assessment, as well as the code of conduct, whistle blower procedures and incident registration.
 We evaluated the design and the implementation of internal controls designed to mitigate fraud risks.

-As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud.
-We evaluated whether these factors indicate that a risk of material misstatement due fraud is present.
+As part of our process of identifying fraud risks, we evaluated fraud risk factors with respect to financial reporting fraud, misappropriation of assets and bribery and corruption in close co-operation with our forensic specialists.
+We evaluated whether these factors indicate that a risk of material misstatement due to fraud is present.